There’s Always Good News!

 Please feel free to submit your story and photos to the Communications Office using the Story Information Form located on the District Web site.
 Please submit your information within a week of your event or activity.
 Information sent to the local media in a timely manner has a better chance of being published than something that is older.
 Have an upcoming event you would like the community to know about?
 Send all of the pertinent information to the Communications Office at least three weeks in advance and we will send it to the local newspapers and add it to the local television stations' online calendars.
 We cannot guarantee it will be published.

 How Do I Invite the Media to My School?

 If you have an event that you would like covered by the local media, fill out the Media Request Form located on the District Web site .
-A paper version of this form can be downloaded in the Public Relations Folder located under Conferences in First Class.
 Once you submit the information, the Communications Office will extend an invitation to the media.
 If you are a teacher or parent, make sure your building administrator knows about your request for coverage to help minimize any classroom or building disruption.
 Please give the Communications Office at least 72 hours notice prior to any scheduled event.

 What Do I Do When the Media Contacts Me?

 Oftentimes the media will contact the Communications Office and the Superintendent’s Office regarding a story they are working on, but from time to time they might contact a building or a district employee directly.
 If the print media (The Post-Standard and The Star-Review) or the television media (WSTM/WTVH, 9-WSYR or Spectrum News) contacts you regarding a story and requests an interview with you or a student, please contact the Communications Office and your building administrator before consenting to the interview.
 Again, this will help minimize any classroom or building disruption.